micheltokic/marioai/README.md

 It is necessary to start the java server first, and then initiate the connection on the python side.
 A precompiled version of the server .jar is included in the gym_marioai package.
 You will require Java 1.8 to execute it.

+# Youtube video:
+Watch a video of how Mario learns behavior using this library: https://www.youtube.com/watch?v=oVZokBoSE-I

 ### 1) Requirements
  * Java runtime 1.8 (```java -version``` should output something like ```... version "1.8.*"```).
  * python 3.7, pip